NexusMutual/docs/docs/resources/glossary.md

 The terms and conditions of a cover product: what is covered, what is excluded, and what counts as a loss.
 The Claims Committee assesses every claim against it.

 **Listing**
 A single thing you can buy cover on, such as one protocol or one custodian.
 Each listing is sold under a product.
+Protocol pages use cover product and listing for the same catalogue entry.

 **Product**
 The kind of cover a listing is sold under.
 The product sets the cover wording, the grace period, and how a claim on it is assessed.
 Single Protocol Cover and Quota Share Cover are products.